RainbowResort/coppermine/plugins/image_manipulation/readme.txt

  * This plugin and the plugin 'mirror' may not be used at the same time.
  * The buttons will only be available for visitors with javascript turned on.
 Others won't notice a thing.
  * It is highly recommended to use compatibility mode.
 If you don't, it depends on the visitor's browser which effects will be available.
- * To disable compatibility mode, open the *.js files and set var im_compatible = 0;
- * To disable URL modification, open the *.js files and set var im_useurlvalues = 0;
- * To disable saving settings in a cookie, open the *.js files and set var im_usecookies= 0;
+ * Use the config page to disable compatible mode (not recommended)
+ * Use the config page to disable url values
+ * Use the config page to disable cookies

-If you like to contribute a localisation, copy pixastic_english.js to pixastic_yourlanguage.js, open with a text editor and adapt the strings (first lines).
-The plugin will automatically use the correct language file if it exists, otherwise it defaults to pixastic_english.js.
+If you like to contribute a localisation, copy im_english.js to im_yourlanguage.js, open with a text editor and adapt the strings (first lines).
+The plugin will automatically use the correct language file if it exists, otherwise it defaults to im_english.js.

-This plugin uses the great Pixastic Javascript library (http://www.pixastic.com) by Jacob Seidelin (MIT License).